• 0

 2: Building Raised beds on tarmac or flags

-The wet bed is where the bottom of the bed is always damp as the drainage causes a backlog of water.
+The wet bed is where the bottom of the raised bed is always damp as the drainage causes a backlog of water.
 This can also damage your plants and cause an awful smell.

 See below for how to break up flags to allow for drainage.
 Use a lump hammer and goggles to smash the flag.